DaPhilll/Hybrid-Identity-Bridge-Entra-Cloud-Sync/README.md

 `policies/signin-risk-require-mfa-report-only.json` — applies to High and Medium sign-in risk levels, requiring MFA.
 Deployed in report-only mode, per Microsoft's own recommended first step, to confirm impact before enforcing.

 ### User Risk: Require Password Change (Report-Only)
 `policies/user-risk-require-password-change-report-only.json` — applies to High user risk, requiring a password change.
+The grant control is `passwordChange` alone; pairing it with `mfa` under an `OR` operator would let a user clear the policy with MFA and leave the compromised credential unchanged.
 Password writeback was enabled for hybrid users synced from `SRV-DC01` to support this remediation path.

 ## 9. Hardening & Future Enhancements
 * **Current Posture:** The sync agent is confirmed healthy and active.
 Both admin-role and legacy-authentication policies are deployed and enforced.
 The two risk-based policies remain in report-only mode by design, matching Microsoft's own recommended posture before moving to enforcement, not an incomplete step.